TheVisualHub/QuickPCA/README.md

     width="800">

 QuickPCA is a lightweight Python tool for Essential Dynamics Analysis of molecular dynamics trajectories in PyMOL.
 It automatically detects and loads MD trajectories, performs Principal Component Analysis, and generates a publication-ready report featuring free-energy landscapes, residue cross-correlation maps, explained variance profiles and principal component projections.

+Molecular dynamics trajectories have a massive amount of data.
+If your protein has 1,000 atoms, each frame has 3,000 coordinates (X, Y, Z).
+If you have 10,000 frames, that is 30 million data points!
+PCA analyzes this massive dataset and reduces the dimensions.
+It figures out which atomic movements are just random "noise" and which are the "signals" capturing functional-relevant motions.
+This algorithm compresses thousands of dimensions down into just two (PC1 and PC2) while preserving the most important information.

 ## 👤 Author

 This code was developed by **Gleb Novikov**